Calibration FAQ¶

 How do Cloud thresholds differ?¶

-- Top three on real-trace data:
+- Examples on real-trace data:

 The same detector code, with Cloud's tuned thresholds, recovers ~15–25 F1 points over OSS defaults on real production traces.
 That delta is the product.